-CIS 140 - CIS Cooperative Education
+CIS 140 - CIS Internship

-1 credits Prereq: permission.
+1 credits Prereg: permission.

-Provides an opportunity for students to combine classroom theory with practical experience gained in the workplace.
+Provides an opportunity for students to to apply classroom knowledge and skills into practical experience in the workplace.
 In addition to the work experience, which is related to career goals and major, students participate in self-evaluation.

-CIS 150 - Microcomputer Systems
+CIS 150 - OS and Hardware Fundamentals